earlfogel/UltraRogue/README.md

 ## Installation

-This software builds on linux and windows.
+This software builds on linux, windows and the raspberry pi.
 Probably other unix's too, but I haven't tried any recently.

 To build urogue, change to the rogue sub-directory and type make: